ThinkingInTypes/ThinkingInTypes.github.io/Chapters/03_What_is_a_Type.md

 The dynamic runtime checks will catch issues when the code runs, but you want to catch as many issues as possible earlier.
 Static typing tools help find mistakes without having to run every possible code path.

-## Conclusion

-In this chapter, we introduced the concept of "type" in programming and examined how Python deals with types.
+## The Benefits of Types

 A type is a fundamental attribute of data that constrains what you can do with that data ([Data type - Wikipedia](https://en.wikipedia.org/wiki/Data_type#:~:text=ImageThe%20standard%20type%20hierarchy%20of,Python%203)).
 Python's approach to types is flexible--it is dynamically typed, meaning you don't have to declare types and can freely mix and change them at runtime, which gives a lot of power and agility at the cost of potential runtime type errors if you're not careful.
 Python emphasizes duck typing, relying on the actual capabilities of objects rather than explicit type declarations, which makes code very flexible and reuseable.

-We also discussed how Python has evolved to include optional static typing via type hints.
-These annotations, introduced in Python 3.5 and improved in subsequent versions, let us have the best of both worlds to some extent: we can retain dynamic behavior, but also use tools to catch mistakes early.
+Type annotations provide best of both worlds: dynamic behavior plus tools to catch mistakes early.
-Type hints improve code clarity and maintainability, and when used with static type checkers like mypy or pyright, they act as a safety net that catches many common errors (and even some uncommon ones) before we ever run our programs.
+Type hints improve code clarity and maintainability and act as a safety net, catching errors while coding.
 This can dramatically increase confidence in code, especially as codebases grow.

-It's important to remember that Python will not enforce types at runtime (unless explicitly asked to with additional libraries) ([Python's "Type Hints" are a bit of a disappointment to me](https://www.uninformativ.de/blog/postings/2022-04-21/0/POSTING-en.html#:~:text=The%20documentation%20says%3A)).
 The type system is there to help developers, not to make the language strict or verbose by force.
 You can adopt it gradually and use it to the degree that it adds value for your projects.